by Texas Homesteader ~

 It’s easy to have less to recycle in the first place:

-Reducing what’s brought into our home in the first place,
+Reducing what’s brought into our home in the first place: Purchase non-bagged produce, bulk foods, reduce junk mail.

-These steps mean there’s much less need for me to recycle.
+These steps mean there’s much less need for me to recycle in the first place.

 Plastic Bags Are Hard To Recycle

-Then I found out that kind of plastic was pretty difficult to recycle.
+I used to feel better about that because I’d recycle them.
+Then I learned that kind of plastic was pretty difficult to recycle.
 I found out much of that plastic ends up in the landfill anyway.
 And more & more recycling facilities don’t even accept that kind of plastic anymore!

 How I Avoid Disposable Plastic Bags

-So instead of plastic shopping bags I use my Hand-Made Basket for our lighter shopping, and my fabric shopping bags for larger shopping trips.
+So instead of plastic shopping bags I use my cute Hand-Made Basket for our lighter shopping, and my reusable fabric shopping bags for larger shopping trips.

-When plastic bags do come into the house via bread bags or other food, I use them to separate our prepared food inside freezer bags when doing Cook-Once, Eat-Twice cooking.
+When plastic bags do come into the house via bread bags or other food, I repurpose them to separate our prepared food inside freezer bags when doing Cook-Once, Eat-Twice cooking.

 And we buy large family-sized bags of septic-safe toilet paper.
 Yes it’s still wrapped in plastic, but less overall plastic than several smaller packages would be.

-Then I carefully cut the plastic bag so that I can reuse it to line our small waste-basket.
-I haven’t purchased trash bags in over 10 years.
+Then I carefully open the plastic bag so that I can reuse it to line our small waste-basket.
+I haven’t purchased trash bags in over 15 years.

 How I Reduce Plastic Bottles & Jugs

 I still buy our milk in plastic jugs, because living out here our options are pretty limited.
-But plastic bottles from soft drinks have all but been eliminated.
+But plastic bottles from soft drinks have been eliminated.

 RancherMan was a cola junkie, but we gradually moved from soft drinks to sun tea.
 Healthier, lower sugar and no waste.

 The brewing jar is a repurposed picante jar that gets used again & again.
-The tea bag goes into the composter. (see potential caution regarding sun tea at the bottom of this page)
+The tea bag goes into the composter. (see potential concerns regarding sun tea at the bottom of this page)

 How To Reuse Plastic Coffee Cans